BredaUniversityGames/xs/docs/getting-started.md

 ## Creating a new project

 Creating a new project in *xs* is quite simple.
-Create a folder within the `games` folder.
-Please don't use spaces in the name and do not nest games in the games folder. *xs* will search for a `game.wren` in the folder to run.
-This file needs to have a `Game` class in it with three `static` methods in it.
+An *xs* project is just a folder.
+This folder need to have at least one `wren` file, that will contain your `Game` class, and a `project.json` file that points to it.
+You can check out the `hello` sample.
+The`Game` class needs to have three `static` methods in it.
 If any of those are missing, *xs* will not be able to run the game and might even crash.
-- `config` - Called before the device, window, renderer and most other systems are created.
-(Might be removed in future versions)
-- `init`  -  Called as soon as all system have been created.
+- `initialize` -  Called as soon as all system have been created.
 - `update` - Called once per tick (frame).
 - `render` - Called once per tick, right after update.